quantumlib/Cirq/docs/dev/triage.md

 **What:**

 Every 6 months, after every other release, the team should come together and review `triage/accepted` items and revisit them.
-This is also a chance to catchup on daily triage in case it slipped.
+This is also a chance to catch up on daily triage in case it slipped.